Semileptonic decay and form factors of $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$: Results and discussions

 Using the computed form factors within the helicity formalism, we evaluate the differential and total semileptonic decay widths of the $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$ transition.
-The obtained heavy-to-heavy semileptonic decay rate and branching ratio for $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$ transition is compared with available theoretical predictions in Table \ref{tab:table2}.
-The differential decay width increases with increasing $q^2$, peaking around $q^2 \approx 9.5$ GeV$^2$ and vanishing at $q^2_{max} = 11.2$ GeV$^2$ (Fig. \ref{fig:2}).
-The predicted decay width is $4.01 \times 10^{10} sec^{-1}$, corresponding branching ratio is 6.57\%.
-The value for the semileptonic decay rate reported by various theoretical predictions lies from 0.71 $\times$ $10^{10} sec^{-1}$ to 5.4 $\times$ $10^{10} sec^{-1}$.
-Our result is in agreement with models such as the Spectator Quark Model \cite{Singleton1991} and Large $N_c$ HQET\cite{Du2013}.
-The behaviour of the differential decay rate in $q^2$ region is shown in Figure \ref{fig:2}.
-The branching ratio is calculated using the experimental life time of $\Omega_b$ baryon listen in PDG \cite{pdg2024} as $\tau= 1.64 \times 10^{-12} sec$ and the decay widths listed in Table \ref{tab:table3}.
-As mentioned earlier, there is no experimental data available regarding this decay channel.
-But, the production of the $\Omega_b^-$ baryon spectra is observed, in the near future, such decay modes will be observable in experiments.
+The obtained heavy-to-heavy semileptonic decay rate and branching ratio for the $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$ transition were compared with the available theoretical predictions in Table \ref{tab:table3}.
+The differential decay width increases with increasing $q^2$, peaking at approximately $q^2 \approx 9.5$ GeV$^2$ and vanishing at $q^2_{max} = 11.2$ GeV$^2$ (Fig. \ref{fig:2}).
+The predicted decay width is $4.01 \times 10^{10} sec^{-1}$, corresponding to a branching ratio of 6.57\%.
+The value for the semileptonic decay rate reported by various theoretical predictions lies between 0.71 $\times$ $10^{10} sec^{-1}$ and 5.4 $\times$ $10^{10} sec^{-1}$.
+Our result is in agreement with models such as the Spectator Quark Model \cite{Singleton1991} and the Large $N_c$ HQET\cite{Du2013}.
+The behaviour of the differential decay rate in the $q^2$ region is shown in Fig. \ref{fig:2}.
+The branching ratio is calculated using the experimental lifetime of the $\Omega_b$ baryon listed in PDG \cite{pdg2024} as $\tau= 1.64 \times 10^{-12} sec$ and the decay widths listed in Table \ref{tab:table3}.
+As previously mentioned, no experimental data were available for this decay channel.
+However, the production of the $\Omega_b^-$ baryon spectra has been observed, and in the near future, such decay modes will be observed experimentally.